-Kohler-Cadmore replaces Root in England squad
+Roy turns down England call-up for Ireland ODIs

 Last updated on .From the section Cricket

-England's first ODI with Ireland at Headingley on Wednesday was abandoned without play due to rain.

-Kohler-Cadmore, who has impressed for Somerset this season, could make his debut at Trent Bridge on Saturday in the second of three matches against Ireland, which is set to conclude at the Seat Unique Stadium in Bristol on Tuesday 26 September.
+Jason Roy has turned down the chance to play in the remainder of England's one-day series against Ireland, with Tom-Kohler Cadmore called up instead.

+Uncapped Somerset batter Kohler-Cadmore, 29, replaces Joe Root, who will rest for the last two matches against Ireland ahead of the World Cup.

-Former World Cup winner Jason Roy turned down the opportunity to play in the final two games after he was dropped from England's World Cup squad in favour of new captain Harry Brook.
+Opener Roy was dropped from the World Cup squad in favour of Harry Brook.

-Roy was given the chance to play against Ireland to prove his fitness and push his claim to be a World Cup reserve.
+He could yet be asked to be a reserve for the World Cup squad, with a decision on that yet to be made.

+Roy, 33, was a member of the England squad that won the World Cup in 2019.

 - “Brutal” decision to drop Roy for the World Cup